charlesnicholson/nanoprintf/README.md

 [![CircleCI](https://circleci.com/gh/charlesnicholson/nanoprintf.svg?style=shield)](https://circleci.com/gh/charlesnicholson/nanoprintf) [![](https://img.shields.io/badge/license-public_domain-brightgreen.svg)](https://github.com/charlesnicholson/nanoprintf/blob/master/LICENSE)

-nanoprintf is an almost-standard-compliant implementation of snprintf and vsnprintf for embedded systems. nanoprintf makes no memory allocations, uses less than 100 bytes of stack, and is around 5KB of ARM Cortex-M object code when optimized with all the bells and whistles turned on (slightly larger on x64).
+nanoprintf is an implementation of snprintf and vsnprintf for embedded systems that aims for C11 standard compliance. nanoprintf makes no memory allocations, uses less than 100 bytes of stack, and is around 5KB of ARM Cortex-M object code when optimized with all the bells and whistles turned on (slightly larger on x64).

 nanoprintf is a [single header file](https://github.com/charlesnicholson/nanoprintf/blob/readme/nanoprintf.h) in the style of the [stb libraries](https://github.com/nothings/stb).
 The rest of the repository is tests and scaffolding and not required for use.